liamwooding/roller-cowboys/readme.md

 - Getting winged reduces a player to 1 gun for the next turn
 - Bullets are destroyed on impact with most surfaces
 - Bullets can ricochet (once) off some surfaces
+- Bullets explode on contact with each other, sending nearby players rolling a long way, but causing no damage
+  - This can be used to propel oneself quickly, by aiming both guns at a central point in front of the player
+  - Should this explosion affect other bullets?
+Could be used as a shield in a pinch.